 Start at Berjaya Times Square, one of the largest shopping centres in the world.
 There are many eating options for lunch here as well as an indoor theme park.

 If you want more shops, you can also head to Pavilion Kuala Lumpur, Lot 10 or Starhill Gallery for some glamour.
 Some malls in Kuala Lumpur have designer stores, wonderful boutiques and premium shops, but if you are searching for cheap things to do in KL then you are in luck as the Bukit Bintang shopping precinct is known for it’s cheap shopping malls and specialty shops.
 You can really find it all.

 Jalan Alor Food Street

 When your tummy starts rumbling for dinner, head to Jalan Alor Food Street in the heart of Bukit Bintang.
-It is one of the best places to go in KL for food that’s for sure!
+It is one of the best places to go in KL for food.

 There are a crazy amount of hawker stalls and restaurants lining the street and I recommend you try as many foods as you can fit in!
 You may be overwhelmed as you will have menus presented to you every five steps as you make your way from one end of the street to the other.

 This street has to be one of the best Kuala Lumpur tourist places not only because of the food and colour, but also the fantastic buskers who travel up and down the street, keeping the crowds very entertained.